Partitioned Matching Games for International Kidney Exchange: The Proofs of Theorems and

 and

 while $u_1(M') = L(a_i+1)+\frac{1}{2}+a_i$, and $u_2(M') = L(a_i+1)+\frac{1}{2}$.

-Recall that we have $k$ such components $C_i$, each with two complementary maximum weight (perfect) matchings.
-So in the graph~$G$ consisting of these $k$ components $C_i$ we have $2^k$ maximum weight matchings, obtained by picking one of the two complementary $M$ and $\overline{M}$ in each $C_i$.
-Let $V_1$ be the union of all the $U_1$s in each $C_i$ and $V_2$ be the union of all the $U_2$s.
-Consider the allocation~$x$ with and assume these can be realized by a suitable maximum weight matching.
-Let $I \subseteq \{1, \dots, k\}$ be the set of indices $i$ such that the matching picks $M$ in $C_i$.
-With respect to this matching, $V_1$ has utility $L\sum (a_i+1) +k/2+\sum_Ia_i$.
-Such a matching exists if and only if $(a_1,\ldots,a_k)$ is a yes-instance of {\sc Partition}.
-This completes the reduction.
+Recall that we have $k$ components $C_i$, each with two complementary maximum weight (perfect) matchings.
+So in the graph~$G$ consisting of these $k$ components $C_i$ we have $2^k$ maximum weight matchings, obtained by picking one of the two complementary $M$ and $M'$ in each $C_i$.
+Consider the allocation~$x$ with and assume these can be realized by a suitable maximum weight matching {$M_G$ in $G$}.
+Let $I \subseteq \{1, \dots, k\}$ be the set of indices $i$ such that ${M_G}$ picks $M$ in $C_i$.
+With respect to {$M_G$, we find that} $V_1$ has utility $L\sum (a_i+1) +k/2+\sum_Ia_i$.
+Such a matching {$M_G$} exists if and only if $(a_1,\ldots,a_k)$ is a yes-instance of {\sc Partition}. {Moreover, $M_G$ is weakly close to $x$, as $|x_1-u_1(M_G)|=|x_2-u_2(M_G)|=0$.} This completes the reduction.

 Each component $C_i$ of the graph we construct has a description of length $O(\log (ka_{max}))$, where $a_{max}$ denotes the maximum $a_i$; note that $L$ is bounded by $\log (k a_{max})$ and the length of $C_i$ is bounded by $a_i$.
 Hence, allowing compact descriptions, the weighted graph we constructed has size $O(k \log(k a_{max}))$, which is polynomial in the size of $(a_1,\ldots,a_k)$. \end{proof}